gunnarmon/recap-project-4_rick-and-morty-app/README.md

 - Update the state variable `searchQuery` with the current text inside the search bar every time this event is triggered.
 - Modify the fetch URL again by adding another url encoded attribute `name`: append `&name=<searchQuery>` to the url.
-If the search query is an empty string, it will be ignored by the API, so don't worry about that.
+If the search querys is an empty string, it will be ignored by the API, so don't worry about that.
 - Now trigger the function `fetchCharacters` whenever a submit event happens.